Passlens

 Official Specifications

-The Irish passport photo must measure 35 mm wide by 45 mm tall.
-The photo must have been taken within the last 6 months and must be a true and current likeness of the applicant.
+The photo must have been taken within the last 6 months and must be a true current likeness of the applicant.
+Keep the face centred, leave visible space between the head or shoulders and the photo edge, and avoid cropping too close to the chin or hair.

 Background Requirements